 4. Analyzing the campaign

-It is important that to keep track of one’s campaign progress.
+It is important to keep track of one’s campaign progress.
 It helps in measuring success by compensating for the failures.
 One can get a deeper insight into their target market.

 5 Cause-Related Marketing Examples